Lock and Dam No. 15

+Dam in Illinois and Iowa, U.S.

 Lock and Dam No. 15 is a lock and dam located on the Upper Mississippi River.
 It spans the river between Rock Island, Illinois and Davenport, Iowa.
 Lock and Dam 15 is the largest roller dam in the world, its dam is 1203 ft long and consists of nine 109 ft non-submersible, non-overflow roller gates and two 109 ft non-submersible overflow roller gates.
 It is unusual among the upper Mississippi River dams in that it has only roller gates, has different sizes and types of roller gates, it is not perpendicular to the flow of the river and is one of the few facilities that has a completed auxiliary lock.
 The main lock is 110 ft wide by 600 ft long and its auxiliary lock is 110 ft wide by 360 ft long.
 In 2004, the facility was listed in the National Register of Historic Places as Lock and Dam No. 15 Historic District, #04000175 covering 3590 acre, 2 buildings, 9 structures, and 1 object.